About

 24 Feb 2026 — Our paper “Validating VS30-based site amplification factors in hybrid broadband ground-motion simulation of small-magnitude earthquakes in New Zealand” has been published in Earthquake Spectra.

-12 Dec 2025 — I received the QuakeCoRE Proposal Development Grant to support the project “Integration of High-Resolution Basin Modelling for Advancing Physics-Based Ground-Motion Prediction” (Role: Principal Investigator).
+12 Dec 2025 — I received the QuakeCoRE Proposal Development Grant to support the project “Integration of High-Resolution Basin Modelling for Advancing Physics-Based Ground-Motion Prediction”.

 15 Oct 2025 — Our paper “Validating alternative methods to account for shallow site effects in hybrid broadband ground-motion simulation of small-magnitude earthquakes in New Zealand” has been published in Earthquake Spectra.